haoliutj/EM_Trace_collection/README.md

 ## Instruction for collecting EM trace with CW505 H-Field planar probe

+Before using H-Field probe to collect EM trace, you should install ChipWhisperer driver.
+The instruction of how to install it can be find in the following link: https://chipwhisperer.readthedocs.io/en/latest/installing.html#install

+After you install all requirements in the above link, you can use the sripts we provided to collect EM trace.

 ```probe_position_exploration_em_trace.ipynb``` is to decide the best postion for probe placed with the real-time visualization of EM trace.
 You can find the running steps and instructions inside the notebook.

 ### AES Encryption Pattern